etclark40/Basketball-Tracker/README.md

 # Project Overview
 ### Modified SSD-Mobilenet-v1
-This project applies a pre-trained CNN to better detect basketballs while playing.
-Training, validation, and test data was collected manually and training was done through pytorch in train_ssd of the L4T container.
+This project adapts a pre-trained CNN to better detect basketballs while playing.
+Training, validation, and test data were collected manually and training was done through pytorch in train_ssd of the L4T container.
 The model was then converted to ONNX format for optimization with TensorRT at runtime.
 ### Bounding Box Shot Detections
 The tracking file implements frame-by-frame bounding box comparisons between the basketball and the hoop, and updates a shot counter accordingly.
 It also overlays this counter to the video output using OpenCV.

 # How To Run
-First clone the repository.
+To clone the repository:
 ```sh
 git clone https://github.com/etclark40/Basketball-Tracker.git
 ```
-Then run an inference container with the directory mounted.
+Then run an inference container with the directory mounted:
 ```sh
 cd jetson-inference
 docker/run.sh --volume ~/Basketball-Tracker:/Basketball-Tracker